Thomas H. Stafford Jr Commons

 Court of North Carolina

-The Court of North Carolina is the largest green space on main campus.
+The Court of North Carolina, lined by some of the oldest, most beautiful buildings on campus, is the largest green space on main campus.
 You’ll see students reclining on the Court of North Carolina on sunny days between classes eating lunch or studying for their next exam.
-On snow days, it’s home to an epic campus-wide snowball fight.
+On snow days, it’s one of the first places students congregate for winter fun.
 Professors utilize this space during nice weather as an outdoor classroom for that day’s lecture.
-The Court of North Carolina is lined with some of the oldest buildings on campus.

 Memorial Belltower at Henry Square